zephyrproject-rtos/zephyr/doc/README.rst

       .. note::
          On Windows, the Sphinx executable ``sphinx-build.exe`` is placed in the ``Scripts`` folder of your Python installation path.
-         Dependending on how you have installed Python, you may need to add this folder to your ``PATH`` environment variable.
+         Dependending on how you have installed Python, you might need to add this folder to your ``PATH`` environment variable.
 Follow the instructions in `Windows Python Path`_ to add those if needed.

+.. doc_processors_installation_end

 Documentation presentation theme
 ********************************